-Stranded orca: Frantic rescue bid underway in Kaipara Harbour
+Orca stranding: Whales refloated following frantic rescue effort in Kaipara Harbour

 Orca Watch and the Coastguard were called but told the group they would not be able to get to the stranding for a few hours.

-So Kostanich dropped the anchor and he and nine of those on board jumped into the then waist-deep outgoing tide to help, Kelderman said.
+So Kostanich dropped the anchor and he and nine of those on board - all Aucklanders involved in the building industry - jumped into the then waist-deep outgoing tide to help, Kelderman said.

 "We're just friends who go on a fishing trip ... there's a painter, builders, an alarm specialist.
 I'm a forensic scientist."